TV Jargons

 VU Meter, volume unit meter A device for Sound Systems or Recorders to indicate the relative levels of the various sounds being recorded or played.

-Watt.
-Unit of electrical power equal to one volt across a resistance of one ohm, or one volt at a current of one ampere.
+equal to one volt across a resistance of one ohm, or one volt at a current of

 Waveform monitor.
 A specialised oscilloscope designed to display the video waveform with great stability and high resolution.
 Essential in determining and setting correct levels for the luminance (monochrome) and sync portions of the composite video signal and useful in evaluating critical timing relationships.